home

 The VR40 is the PX25 (PP5/400) in military uniform.

 This early audio power triode was one of the first to give a significant output.
-26 Watts to the loudspeakers of the time was suitable to fill a small hall.
+Five Watts single ended and up to 20 Watts in push pull.
+With the loudspeakers of the time this was suitable to fill a small hall.
 With transformers of the period being less efficient than later designs an audio power amplifier using a pair of these valves was a substantial piece of equipment, and heavy.

 The ratings given are for class AB1 push pull for a pair of such valves.
 Under these conditions the grids would require 108 Volts peak to peak to achieve full output.